Home Depot, Senior Living, FedEx and Frijole

 On Friday; however, Tom and I went to the FedEx depot at 1315 Garden of the Gods Rd. here in Colorado Springs with Frijole.
 After three attempts to deliver a package to our home, FedEx took my package to this FedEx site for us to pick up.
 When we went to this FedEx site to get the package, the person behind the counter at the store where everyone from the public is allowed to enter denied Frijole access, despite Tom telling him that Frijole is indeed a hearing assistant dog.

-So - two very positive experiences with businesses in relation to our little hearing assistant dog, and one bad.
+So - two very positive experiences with businesses relating to our little hearing assistant dog, and one bad.
 According to ADA law, businesses that serve the public are prohibited from discriminating against people with disabilities.
 They are required to allow people with disabilities to bring their service animals onto business premises in areas where other customers are allowed.

 Not every service animal wears a special collar or harness, or has identification papers.
 Businesses cannot insist on proof or state certification before permitting a service animal to accompany a person with a disability onto the property.
-Perhaps FedEx is unaware of ADA law in this regards, or perhaps the clerk at this particular FedEx site was just being nasty.
+Perhaps FedEx is unaware of ADA law in this regard, or perhaps the clerk at this particular FedEx site was just being nasty.